LeonardoSaccotelli/Bugs-Detection-and-Software-Quality-Improvement/README.md

 * TortoiseSVN - systems for version control (or versioning)
 * SonarCloud - for the detection of bugs and the control of software quality improvement [(dashboard here)](https://sonarcloud.io/dashboard?id=2020-mmqs-main-java--org.sejda%3Asejda-parent)
 * Maven - for running the regression tests

+## License
+This project is released under the MIT License.
+See the [LICENSE](LICENSE) file for details.